lauraassis/CDP/README.md

 n - number of nodes
 m - number of edges
-P - maximum number of districts tau - tolerance for district capacity violation, which can be an external parameter
+P - number of districts
+tau - tolerance for district capacity violation, which can be an external parameter

 A list of size n, with information about the nodes containing:
 - x and y coordinates of node i
-- The district that node i is assigned
+- The original district that node i is assigned to

 A list of size m, with information about the edges containing:
-- Node i adjacent to node j (edje a)
+- Node i adjacent to node j (edje e)
 - number of customers (or number of electric meters)
 - reading time